GROUND_WORK 01: The ____ Is the Medium

 By David Eardley, in conversation with Asia Grant

-GROUND WORK is an essay series exploring Redoux's journey of identity building.
+GROUND WORK is a four-part essay series exploring Redoux's journey of identity building.

 Lately, we’ve been thinking about the Balenciaga couch.
 A 2019 project of the now prominent Crosby Studios, the sofa was crafted from clear vinyl stuffed with discarded clothing and was intended to promote sustainable design.
 Whether or not it was successful in that regard, it reminds us of a larger truth about the world of brand-building today.
 These days, It’s not enough to have a style: today, a successful brand must build a world.
 For Balenciaga, that world was and is an interdisciplinary large-scale inversion of expectations and purposes in design.
 For other brands, perhaps it’s Y2K retrofuturism or New West Coast skate culture; whatever it may be, brands are now concepts, and each product - whether it be physical or experiential - is a glimmering piece of their entire world.